jdquerales/MilestoneProject_3/README.md

 ## Skeleton:

 I used **Balsamiq** software to create my initial wireframes, starting with the mobile and desktop design as an overall idea and helping me to make the design responsive afterwards.
+The deployed application slightly differs from the initial wireframes as some of the features were evolving as I was working on the development.

 [Desktop wireframe](/static/assets/wireframes/MS3_desktop.pdf)